TurboWarp/packager/scaffolding-api-docs/README.md

 ## Scaffolding's API is in an ALPHA state.
 It WILL change in ways that are backwards incompatible.
 Please pin to exact versions to avoid pain later!

+## This documentation is very work in progress.
+Report any errors you find or any issues you encounter.

 Scaffolding is the project player used by the packager.

 Here's what Scaffolding does for you: